mbeddr/mps-gradle-plugin/README.md

 Miscellaneous tasks that were found useful when building MPS-based projects with Gradle.

+# Version 2.x

+Version 2.x of the plugin is somewhat experimental and incompatible with 1.x because all extensions and tasks were converted to use Gradle lazy properties.

 # Using the Plugin

 Add the following `buildscript` block to your build script: